-He works with collaborators on TAIPAN, ZFOURGE and ZFIRE, which are extragalactic surveys tasked with studying the physical processes related to the formation and evolution of galaxies.
+He continues to work with collaborators on TAIPAN, ZFOURGE and ZFIRE, which are extragalactic surveys tasked with studying the physical processes related to the formation and evolution of galaxies.

 Michael completed his undergraduate studies at the Queensland University of Technology, achieving first-class Honours in astrophysics.
 His Honours thesis was on the detection, observation and characterisation of transiting objects via the Kepler telescope.

-Michael is a strong advocate for outreach and education in astronomy.
-He is a science liaison for CSIRO's Scientists in Schools program, the current sitting student representative for the the ASA's Education and Public Outreach Chapter, and a member of the IAU Working Group on Theory and Methods in Astronomy Education.
+He is an adjunct lecturer at the University of Southern Queensland, a science liaison for CSIRO's Scientists in Schools program, and a member of the ASA's Education and Public Outreach Chapter, and IAU Working Group on Theory and Methods in Astronomy Education.